jcpaik/sofa-manuscript/Markdown Style.md

 > Note: the following is written in an informal tone with personal opinions.
 This is not related at all related to the research draft itself.

-This vault adheres to a local style of writing Markdown.
-With this we aim to make it look very close to LaTeX documents in Obsidian/Typora with no additional setup.
+This vault adheres to a local style of writing Markdown that is transpiled to LaTeX using a niche [piece](https://github.com/jcpaik/mathmd) of software.

-## Motivation
+# Motivation

- So far, we don't have the perfect editor for math papers/books that is
-- easy to write (like Markdown, not LaTeX)
-- has capacity to use mathematical theorem environments with auto labeling / references (like LaTeX and potentially with Pandoc, not plain Markdown)
-- and you can see the final, beaultiful result right after writing in real-time with no compilation (like Typora, not Pandoc).
+LaTeX takes too much mental space for drafting by having to adhere to specific grammars with no proper WYSIWYG support.

 Obsidian checks the mark for the first and the last item, and do have some reference functionality.
 But it does not have good math environments yet.
 A perfectionist solution could be to
 1. extend the [CommonMark](https://commonmark.org/) spec very carefully the right way to support theorem environment + cross-references
 2. and make a good Obsidian/VSCode plugin or a nice editor to render them correctly in real-time.
 Unfortunately, I'm a PhD student already struggling with a thesis.
 To this end, I am devising a lazy/minimal grammar of Markdown that renders right away in Obsidian like a basic LaTeX file with theorem environments.

-## Spec
+# Spec

 The main thing here is a _theorem environment_.
 It mimics the look of the `amsthm` LaTeX package.
 We follow the specification of [CommonMark 0.30](https://spec.commonmark.org/0.30/).

 > __Definition [theorem-environment].__ A _theorem environment_ is a [block quote](https://spec.commonmark.org/0.30/#block-quotes) that contains the following elements. ^def-theorem-environment
-> - Right after the block quote marker, the text ` __EnvType [EnvName].__ ` (including padding whitespaces) follows.
+> - Right after the block quote marker, the text ` __EnvType [EnvName].__ ` (including the whitespace at the end) follows.
 > 	- `EnvType` should be one of the followings in the table.
 > 	- `EnvName` can be any name, but it only consists of lowercase alphabets, dash `-`, and should start with an alphabet.
 > - Then any contents can be inside the block quote.